Amalfi-Festival/amalfi-festival-org/_classes/choral-tour.md

 Join us on the breathtaking Amalfi Coast for a transformative week of music, culture, and unforgettable performances!
 Bring family members and friends along to enjoy this unique experience.

-Sing in extraordinary settings with world renowned conductors, enjoy curated excurstions and authentic Italian experiences.
+Sing in extraordinary settings with world renowned conductors, enjoy curated excursions and authentic Italian experiences.
 Enjoy local cusine and community.
 Rehearse and perform in stunning, historic venues.

 ~IMAGE~